Crews recover body of teenage boy during search at Mountain Island Lake

 Gaston County EMS told NBC Charlotte's crew on the scene that a 14-year-old boy was swinging on a rope to jump into the water.
 After he got in the water, the boy reportedly never made it back to the shore, officials told NBC Charlotte.

-Dive teams and fire boats have been sent out to provide assistance.

-Officials did not say if the body recovered was the 14-year-old boy.
+Officials did not say if the body recovered was the missing 14-year-old boy.

 © 2017 WCNC.COM